dabapps/redux-requests/README.md

 ### Prerequisites

-You will need redux-thunk installed in your project for actions to be correctly dispatched.
+You will need redux-thunk installed and applied as a middleware for actions to be correctly dispatched.

 ### Creating request actions